Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

-**Added:**

-- Backpack/TextField:
-  - Added a new class `BPKTextField`, a subclass of `UITextField` which uses the Skyscanner style.

-**Fixed:**

-- Backpack/TextView:
-  - Fixed issue where `BPKTextView` didn't set proper styling when user typed.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).